leggsimon/next/docs/developer-guide/naming-conventions.md

 n-*
 </code>

+# Code comments

+We use the following comments to help communicate certain things about the code.

+- `TODO` - Something that you've not yet done, but probably intend to do.
+- `FIXME` - Something that is obviously broken, stupid, or dangerous that needs revisiting.
+- `HACK` _or_ `AG:HACK` - A hack you intend to remove in the future.
+You can initial the hack for extra guilt.

+We monitor these here:- http://next-radiator.ft.com/code/HACK

 # Standardised names for classes & data attributes

 Next websites use the following conventions for data-attributes and classes: